Canadian units of the War of 1812: Glengarry Light Infantry

 Depiction of the Glengarry Light Infantry during the Battle of Ogdensburg.

-Formed by order of Lieutenant-General Sir George Prévost in 1812, recruited from settlements of discharged Scottish soldiers (and some evicted Scottish highlanders) in Glengarry district.
+Formed by order of Lieutenant-General Sir George Prevost in 1812, recruited from settlements of discharged Scottish soldiers (and some evicted Scottish highlanders) in Glengarry district.
 Originally intended to wear highlander uniforms (kilts, etc.), they wore the dark green uniform with black facings of the Rifle Brigade instead, although they were armed with muskets rather than rifles.

 Companies and detachments fought in several actions in Upper Canada in 1813, and the whole unit fought at the Battle of Lundy's Lane.
 The unit specialized in British light infantry tactics and thus was well-trained in duties such as skirmishing and concealed sentry duty.

 While the unit was disbanded in 1816, its modern descendant within the Canadian Army is The Stormont, Dundas and Glengarry Highlanders.
 A modern reenactment unit is based in Fort Erie Ontario, on the opposite side of the river from Buffalo, New York.